Logandv3/whats-cookin/README.md

 ## Wins
 We managed to attack most of the project requirements.

-Succesfully using the Fetch API (GET & POST)
+Successfully using the Fetch API (GET & POST)

 Figuring out the logic to add and remove ingredients from the pantry.